RyuichiSaito1/covid19-twitter-japan/README.md

 ## Estimating Time-Series Changes in Social Sensitivity for COVID-19 @ Twitter in Japan

 This repository contains the input and output data for the research article entitled "Estimating Time-Series Changes in Social Sensitivity for COVID-19 @ Twitter in Japan" by Ryuichi Saito and Shinichiro Haruyama in 2022.
-The article is published [the J-Stage page](https://www.jstage.jst.go.jp/article/tjsai/37/3/37_37-3_C-L91/_article).
+The article is published on [the J-Stage page](https://www.jstage.jst.go.jp/article/tjsai/37/3/37_37-3_C-L91/_article).